deciding to go to university

 - cannot discriminate against a student with a disability in deciding who can enrol on a course,

 - must not discriminate against someone who has enrolled in what it provides or offers to provide; and

 - has a duty to make reasonable adjustments for a student with a disability.

 The Act also means that you have the right to expect education providers to give you help and support.
 This might make university a realistic option for you.

 Does this mean I am ‘disabled’?

-Being ‘disabled’ is often seen as really negative: it focuses on what you can’t do rather than on what you can do.
-Some people feel it is a label that defines who they are: a ‘disabled person’ rather than a person who happens to have a disability.
-And some people do not feel that their epilepsy is a disability or that they are disabled by it.
+Being ‘disabled’ is sometimes seen as negative, a label that defines who you are.
+And some people do not feel that their epilepsy is a disability or that they are disabled by it at all.

 But it is worth knowing what ‘disabled’ means in the law, and how considering epilepsy as a disability may mean you can expect support at university.